vermont42/racecondition.software/_posts/2018-11-23-unit-testing.md

 As noted above, `ReviewPrompter`'s use of a global settings object was problematic both because of the assumption of that object's existence and because changes by `ReviewPrompter` to that object could affect both other unit tests and ordinary operation of the app.
 The solution was to *inject* a settings object into `ReviewPrompter`.
 That way, clients, specifically unit tests, could fully control the settings object and avoid side effects on other unit tests and ordinary operation of the app.

-In Conjugar (and my [two](https://itunes.apple.com/us/app/immigration/id777319358) [other](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) side-hussle apps, for that matter), I had implemented settings as a globally accessible singleton backed by `UserDefaults`.
+In Conjugar (and my [two](https://itunes.apple.com/us/app/immigration/id777319358) [other](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) side-hustle apps, for that matter), I had implemented settings as a globally accessible singleton backed by `UserDefaults`.
 In order to inject settings in the unit-testing context, I had to give clients the option of using a settings object that was not globally accessible and, because I did not want side effects, that was not backed by `UserDefaults`.
 Here is my initial no-side-effects implementation:

 ```
 import Foundation